Who We Serve

 We currently handle more than 1,200 animals per year.
 Each animal who comes to us is evaluated and when possible, healthy animals are held until adopted.
 Those animals with special needs that are determined to be treatable are cared for until an appropriate home is identified.
 We strive to ensure that only animals that are non-rehabilitative (serious illness/injury or aggressive to humans) are euthanized.

-- Our Low Cost Mobile Clinic serviced 224 pets with spays, neuters, and vaccines.
+- Our Low Cost Mobile Clinic serviced 87 pets with spays, neuters, and vaccines at little to no cost.

 We respect animals as intelligent beings.
 We value animals as beings who possess emotions including unconditional love, happiness, joy, fear, sadness and pain.
 We strive to alleviate suffering of animals.
 We believe in the abilities of animals to be teachers and healers for their human companions.
 We consider non-human animals to be partners in our human life journey and strive to develop and implement programs to make our community a more humane place for all.